-- Step 1: Submit completed Application for Background Review. - Step 2: Provide copies of all pertinent documentation. - Step 3: Need a minimum total of 950 points from all sections of the application.
+- Step 1: Submit completed Application for Background Review. - Step 2: Provide copies of all relevant documentation. - Step 3: Need a minimum total of 950 points from all sections of the application.

-Personal background: 100
+Personal background:

-- Applicants can earn up to 100 points through background experience. - Degrees/diplomas relevant to the home inspection industry will be worth 50 per credential. - Degrees/diplomas not related to the home inspection industry are worth 25 per credential to a maximum of 50 points
+- Applicants can earn up to 100 points through background experience. - Degrees, diplomas, trade certificates that are relevant to the home inspection industry will be worth 50 per credential. - Degrees or diplomas not related to the home inspection industry are worth 25 per credential to a maximum of 50 points - Maximum 100 points